czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

-It seemed like there might be a way to leverage the data-uniformity of all these different types of communication systems (they all have a person, a date, and some text) and create a platform that could be used by people to dig into the data.
+It seemed like there might be a way to leverage the data-uniformity of all these different types of communication systems (they all have a person, a date, and some text) and create **a platform that could be used by people to dig into their chat data**.

 Unfortunately, I have no idea how I'd monetize this or possibly even build it without violating the terms of service of all those different platforms.